DylanConvery/Bagel/README.md

 	<img width="320" height="320" src="Documentation/Images/bagel.gif">
 </p>

 Bagel is a 2D cross-platform video game about about bagel who must save all the toppings it can from the freak fires sparking all throughout the city.
-This project was developed as part of my final year project.
+This project was developed as part of my final year project and dissertation.

 ## Technology